aflin/rampart_docs/source/sql-set.rst

 indexReadBufSz
 """"""""""""""
-    Read buffer size, when reading (not memory-mapping) Metamorh index ``.tok`` and ``.dat`` files.
+    Read buffer size, when reading (not memory-mapping) Metamorph index ``.tok`` and ``.dat`` files.
 The default is 64KB; suffixes like “``KB``” are respected.
 During search, actual read block size could be less (if predicted) or more (if blocks merged).
 Also used during index